FalkorDB

 -

-Our solution is purpose-built for development teams working with complex, interconnected data—whether structured or unstructured—in real-time or interactive user environments.
+Purpose-built for development teams working with complex, interconnected data—whether structured or unstructured—in real-time or interactive user environments.

 -